 - (11) This notion that you can’t fool a lot of people once an idea, belief, and groupthink takes hold is nonsensical.
 It’s easier than one would think.
 Elizabeth Holmes fooled billionaires left and right, the press, all her investors, prominent people like Bill Clinton and Joe Biden, etc. etc..
 Everyone was enamored with her and her technology.
 Too blinded by the lights to see the truth.

 - (12) It takes a while for people to speak up, and it takes a lot for them to do it.
 They risk a lot.
-Erika lost her job, got threatened, etc. She had to go against the grain, where the grain thought Elizabeth Holmes was amazing and her company Theranos has amazing technology.
-These people will even question themselves as if reality isn’t reality, like Erika did, because they feel so alone and on an island, while everyone else, or at least the majority, plus the media, believes something else that the mainstream believes is reality.
+Erika lost her job, got threatened, followed, etc. She had to go against the grain, where the grain thought Elizabeth Holmes was amazing and her company Theranos was as well.
+These people will even question themselves as if reality isn’t reality, like Erika did, because they feel so alone and on an island, while everyone else, or at least the majority, plus the media, believes something else that is mainstream prevailing thought.

-- (13) When someone who is lying feels threatened, they will come after you.
+- (13) When someone who is lying feels threatened, they will come after you an attack you personally.
 Which is partly why so many are scared to speak up with the lies and wrong things they see.

 - (14) Liars sometimes have convinced themselves of the lie they’re spouting.
 Sometimes they will also name call when backed into a corner, instead of discussing the facts or accusations.
 This is a red flag as well.
 Those who can’t enter into the conversation are probably hiding something or know they’re wrong.
-The ones pretending there is bullying by others are often the bullying/censoring types.
+The ones shouting they are being bullied by others are often the bullying/censoring types I’ve noticed.
 We see a lot of bullying and censorship going on this day in age.

 - (15) Many people and corporations will do whatever they can to obtain fame and profit.
 Always remember that, and don’t underestimate it.